Skip to main content

 This policy protects you from lawsuits arising out of bodily injury or property damage (of others) as a result of your supervised camp activities.

 This policy provides coverage for medical expenses that you incur as a result of your camp activities.
 The policy provides up to $100,000 in Accident Medical Expense protection, subject to a $250 deductible.
 Treatment and medical expenses are covered for 52 weeks from the date of injury.
-This is a supplemental policy to help minimize your out of pocket expenses if you are injured while participating in a sports camp insured by the URMIA Sports Camp Insurance Program.
+This is a supplemental policy to help minimize your out of pocket expenses if you are injured while participating in a camp insured by the URMIA Camp Insurance Program.
 The coverage is subject to the limits, conditions and exclusions of the policy.

 Why does my camp need both Liability and Accident Insurance?

-Lawsuits from injured spectators and players; and
+Lawsuits from injured spectators and participants; and